wlach/gtha-electrification/pages/energy.md

     y=net_consumption
     yFmt="kWh" />

+It's also interesting to look at "self consumption" on its own.
+This is electricity directly consumed by our household, without being sent to the grid.

+<LineChart
+    data={total_production_consumption_export}
+    x=month
+    y=self_consumption
+    yFmt="kWh" />

-You'll note that in no month did we actually produce more than we consumed.
+You'll note that only in September 2024 did we actually produce more than we consumed.
 This is due to two factors:

 1. Our system is a little undersized.
 Unfortunately we ran out of useable south facing roof space!
 Such is life.
 2. We were continuously running an inefficient dehumidifier in the basement until August 2024 which was using a lot of power.
 Oops 🤦.
 I wrote about this [on mastodon](https://mastodon.social/@wlach/112869943948893579) last year.

-With (2) fixed, I expect there will be some months in late spring/summer 2025 (May - August) where we are at least break-even.